 - Obedient Plant has flowers you can bend, so previous generous decided to call it ‘obedient’

-But one plant can have many common names
+The problem: one plant can have many common names

-The challenge: many North American native plants have several common names.
+Many North American native plants have several common names.
 Common names for the same plant can vary from region to region or cultural background.
 Here are some plants with many common names, alongside their singular Latin name:

 Chionanthus virginicus